What’s the Best Engine Coolant?

 So, what is the best engine coolant for high-performance engines?
 If you’re new to racing, you might wonder if you can use water as coolant.
 Asphalt tracks don’t allow glycol-based coolants.
 Thus, most racers use plain water in their cooling system.
 Glycol is slippery and creates a hazard if spilled on the track.

-Maybe the thought has crossed your mind, “What’s the best engine coolant for my application; is there something better than straight water?”
-Today’s high-performance race engines generate more heat than ever and require fully formulated engine coolants that provide greater heat transfer to remain cool, prevent overheating, and perform at optimal levels under all conditions.
+Maybe you’ve thought, “What’s the best engine coolant for my race vehicle?
+Is there something better than straight water?”
+Today, high-performance race engines generate more heat than ever.
+They need an engine coolant that provides greater heat transfer to remain cool, prevent overheating, and perform at optimal levels under all conditions.

-The effectiveness of coolant is determined by two key ingredients: coolant water/quality and wetting agents.
-When running hard on a race track, it’s crucial to use a premium high-performance coolant to protect the system.
+When you run hard on a race track, it’s crucial you use a premium high-performance coolant to protect your system.
 We’ll discuss the importance of water quality and wetting agents in this article.

-Tap Water – This comes from your local municipal water treatment plant and can be sourced from rivers, lakes, streams, ponds, springs, and desalinated seawater.
+- Tap Water –Comes from your local municipal water treatment plant.
+They source tap water from rivers, lakes, streams, ponds, springs, and desalinated seawater.
 Can you use tap water as engine coolant?
 We don’t recommend it.
-Tap water is not the best coolant choice because of water hardness, typical of most tap water types.
+Tap water is not the best engine coolant choice because of water hardness.
+That’s common for most tap water.

 Hardness is one of the most problematic issues for cooling systems.
-In engine coolant, hardness drops out of solution and bakes onto hot surfaces inside cylinder heads and radiators, forming scales and deposits.
-These scales and deposits reduce heat transfer, eventually leading to overheating and possible engine damage.
-In fact, only 1/16” thick scales can reduce heat transfer by up 40%!
+In engine coolant, hardness drops out of solution and bakes onto hot surfaces inside cylinder heads and radiators.
+This results in scales and deposits forming.
+Scales and deposits reduce heat transfer, and over time lead to overheating and possible engine damage.
+In fact, only 1/16″ thick scales can reduce heat transfer by up to 40%!

 There are a couple of other reasons why you shouldn’t use tap water as a car coolant:

-- A chloride ion is extremely small and can penetrate the matrix structure of aluminum alloy on a molecular level, causing intergranular corrosion.
+- A chloride ion is quite small.
+On a molecular level, it can penetrate the matrix structure of aluminum alloy.
+This causes intergranular corrosion.
 In severe cases, this type of corrosion accelerates as it goes further into the metal.

-- Chloride ion can combine with the hydrogen in water to form hydrochloric acid, reducing the pH of engine coolant and making it acidic and corrosive to system metals.
+- Chloride ion can combine with hydrogen in water to form hydrochloric acid.
+This reduces the pH of engine coolant and makes it acidic and corrosive to system metals.

 ASTM D3306 is the standard engine coolant specification followed by all OEMs.
-It lists the maximum allowable chloride at 25 ppm; tap water from municipal desalination plants typically contains 50-100+ ppm of chloride.
+It lists the maximum allowable chloride at 25 ppm.
+Generally, tap water from municipal desalination plants contains 50-100+ ppm of chloride.

-Well Water – We already mentioned why this is not the best coolant water, but you might wonder if it’s alright to use treated well water.
-The problem with treated well water is that treatment options and the quality of their output vary widely.
-Iron from well water will deposit on hot surfaces inside cooling systems, and sulfur forms sulfuric acid, reducing the pH of the coolant and accelerating corrosion.
+- Well Water – We already mentioned why this is not the best engine coolant water.
+But, you might wonder if it’s alright to use treated well water.
+The problem with treated well water is that treatment options and quality output vary.
+Iron from well water will deposit on hot surfaces inside cooling systems.
+The sulfur forms sulfuric acid.
+The acid reduces the pH of the coolant and accelerates corrosion.

-Softened Water – Domestic water softeners are not the most sophisticated water purification devices.
-Depending on how well they are made, maintained, and regenerated, they can allow enough corrosion-causing chloride ion to bleed through, which can ruin a cooling system.
+- Softened Water – Domestic water softeners are not the most sophisticated water purification devices.
+Depending on how well they are made, maintained, and regenerated, they can allow enough corrosion-causing chloride ion to bleed through.
+This can ruin a cooling system.
 Also, domestic water softeners leave other contaminants behind.
 Those contaminants can wreak havoc on a cooling system.
 Softened water is excellent for bathing and drinking, but it’s not the best engine coolant water.

-Carbon dioxide is the material (“food source”) most commonly found in the environment and, therefore, is a perfect food source.
-Freshly distilled water absorbs carbon dioxide until it reaches equilibrium with the atmosphere; when it enters the solution, carbon dioxide reacts with water to produce carbonic acids.
+Carbon dioxide is the most common material (“food source”) found in the environment.
+Thus, it’s a perfect food source.
+Freshly distilled water absorbs carbon dioxide until it reaches equilibrium with the atmosphere.
+When it enters the solution, carbon dioxide reacts with water to produce carbonic acids.

-“Ionically hungry” distilled water slowly dissolves metals, pitting thicker surfaces, such as cylinder heads, and causing pinhole leaks in thinner surfaces, such as radiator tubes.
+“Ionically hungry” distilled water slowly dissolves metals.
+It pits thicker surfaces, like cylinder heads, and causes pinhole leaks in thinner surfaces, like radiator tubes.